2024 SSHB Conference Abstract Submission

 The examples given above are not exhaustive – they are only intended to give an indication of the variety of research that can be submitted for the symposium, so please don’t be detracted from submitting your work if it doesn’t fit neatly into one of the themes/examples mentioned above.

 Abstracts should be no longer than 300 words and organised under the following sections: Introduction, Methods, Results, and Conclusions.
-To ensure fairness and an opportunity for all to present their work, we will only accept 2 abstract submissions from the same presenting author (i.e., an academic can be a co-author in more than 2 abstracts but only named as presenting author for a maximum of 2 abstracts).
+To ensure fairness and an opportunity for all to present their work, we will only accept 3 abstract submissions from the same presenting author (i.e., an academic can be a co-author in more than 3 abstracts but only named as presenting author for a maximum of 3 abstracts).
 In the submission form, you will be able to choose whether you have preference for a poster or oral presentation, and whether you would like to be considered for one of our 3 awards: 1) the New Investigator Awards, 2) the Low- and Middle-Income Country Investigator Award, or 3) the Best Student Poster Award (details about what each entails and eligibility criteria are available below, at the end of the Abstract Submission form).

 IMPORTANT DATES

-Regular submission (where abstracts will be considered for either oral or poster presentation, and eligible for the New Investigator and the Low- and Middle-Income Country Investigator Awards):
+Regular abstract submission (where abstracts will be considered for either oral or poster presentation, and eligible for the New Investigator and the Low- and Middle-Income Country Investigator Awards):

-Closes: 31st March 2024
+Closes: 30th April 2024

 SSHB 2024 Abstract submission form